seagle0128/dotfiles/README.md

 ![Centaur](logo.png)

-Full configurations for terminal on GNU Linux, macOS and Cygwin environments.
+Full and clean configurations for terminal on GNU Linux, macOS and Cygwin environments.

 ## Prerequisite